alanng10/ModuleModule/Docue/a.md

 Manual add the module that did is auto add set the module to manual add.

-Manual rem the module that did is manual add set the module to not manual add.

 Module module set the module that is add storage permit read only by client and write able by Module module.
 The permit is not mod able by client.